Veisy/sorters/README.md

 # sorters
-This is the Homework 1 of Introduction to Algorithms course.
+This is the Homework Project of the Introduction to Algorithms course.
 Several sorting algorithms are implemented and anlyzed in Python.